By Matthew Pinsker

 Of course the Constitution included protections for slavery.
 My Op-Ed says so.
 They were not as powerful as historians think they were, but they were there and made a difference.
 Of course there was a federal consensus built into the Constitution.
 My Op-Ed says so.
 It also says that the Constitution would have been impossible without it.
 Do these historians truly think that it could have been otherwise?
 Do they think Northern delegates would have, or should have, agreed to a Constitution which would have allowed the national government to interfere with the property relations established at law by their own states — and thereby, among other things, endangered Northern emancipation?

 Those I have read actually concede my point on the Southern defeat over property in man, but they refuse to see the importance of that concession for any understanding of the Constitution — let alone for the politics of the 1840s and 1850s.
 Apparently, they cannot even question the underlying belief, which has gained enormous force inside the academy, that the Constitution was founded on slavery, that the Northerners lost (or caved in on) every important argument over slavery, &c.
-Apparently, they think of themselves of Garrisonians even as they take Calhoun’s position, which was in many ways essentially the same as Garrison’s.
+Apparently, they think of themselves as Garrisonians even as they take Calhoun’s position, which was in many ways essentially the same as Garrison’s.